Schedule Service

 One of the simplest and most effective things you can do for your AC is to change the air filter regularly.
 Clogged filters are a common cause of problems, restricting airflow and forcing your system to work harder than it needs to.
 This simple task can prevent issues like frozen coils and improve your home’s air quality.
 Even with perfect maintenance, parts can wear out over time.
 It’s wise to set aside a small budget for potential air conditioning and heating repair, such as fixing a refrigerant leak or replacing a faulty capacitor.
 Being prepared helps keep minor issues from becoming major headaches.

-How Your AC Affects Your Energy Bills
+How Your New AC Will Affect Energy Bills

 Your air conditioner is one of the biggest energy consumers in your home, so its efficiency has a direct impact on your monthly electricity bill.
 This is where the SEER2 rating really matters.
 For example, upgrading to a high-efficiency 22 SEER Trane unit can save you hundreds of dollars annually compared to an older, less efficient model.
 While a higher-SEER2 system may have a larger upfront cost, the long-term energy savings can provide a significant return on your investment.
 As a certified Trane Comfort Specialist, we ensure your unit is installed perfectly to maximize those energy savings from day one.